jacwang6/Database-Management/README.md

 ## Learned:

-Design a relational database schema implementing a data model, including tables, indexes, and constraints; analyze functional dependencies and normalize a relational database schema.
+Design a relational database schema implementing a data model, including tables, indexes, and constraints

+Analyze functional dependencies and normalize a relational database schema.

 Understand and explain basic relational algebra operations and manipulations.